ben-manes/gradle-versions-plugin/README.md

 (`declared in :app, :lib, ... and 60 others`).
 The JSON and XML reports always carry the complete list, so use one of them when a tool needs every project.

+A project is named by the path it holds in the build tree, so a project of an included build reads as `:child:app` and that build's root as `:child`.
+Every build names its own root `:`, which would otherwise report the projects of two builds under one name.

 With the settings plugin applied (see [Applying the plugin](#applying-the-plugin)), the root project receives the `dependencyUpdates` task and every other project contributes to it.
 No project